Why failure teaches success

 People often behave in a certain way trying to prevent negative, painful experiences and stimuli.

-In this light, it’s no wonder that failure is something we typically regard as a detrimental occurrence, and something we wish to avoid.
+In this light, it’s no wonder that failure is something we typically regard as a detrimental occurrence and something we wish to avoid.

 Yet, in every flop lies positive and hopeful attributes as well.
 It is possible to reach success through failure.
 We can take it even one step further and conclude that we can go from nonachievement to thriving if we continue to learn and improve.
 That’s why we should learn to embrace suffering.